 sudo reboot

 Plug a USB-to-3.5mm audio connector to the Raspberry Pi 5 and connect that to your speakers.
-Test sound system with below steps:
+Test with below steps:

 sudo apt update